jordimassaguerpla/SUSE_hackweek_18/01-How_to_setup_SUSE_CaaSP_kubernetes_crio_GPU.md

 And that is all!

-Now let's verify the worker node is exposing the NVIDIA GPUs and we can run a pod that access the GPUs
+Now let's verify the worker node is exposing the NVIDIA GPUs and we can run a GPU enabled pod

 Set this variable for the next several commands: `export WORKER=`

 Ensure the correct number of GPUs are recognized on the worker node: `kubectl describe node $WORKER | egrep "gpu|Unschedulable"`
-* The output should include three lines beginning with `nvidia.com/gpu`.
-The first two should match the number of GPUs on the node.
-The last line should show quanties zero
+* If the output shows two lines beginning with `nvidia.com/gpu` and contain the number of GPUs on this node, then it is correctly exposing its GPUs to CaaS Platform.
+The last `nvidia.com/gpu` line should show quanties zero

 NOTE: If the previous command also showed `Unschedulable` as `true`, uncordon the node before continuing: `kubectl uncordon $WORKER`